Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Results

 \subsection{Sun shadow for different cosmic-ray flux models}

-In Figure~\ref{fig:r_2007_to_2017_HGm_GH}, the calculated $s$ is plotted for the \textit{HGm} and \textit{GH} models for the seasons 07/08 to 16/17.
+In Fig.~\ref{fig:r_2007_to_2017_HGm_GH}, the calculated $s$ is plotted for the HGm and GH models for the seasons 2007-08 to 2016-17.
 While there is a systematic offset in the total magnitude of $s$, its temporal variation is very similar for both models, suggesting that the shape of the temporal variation does not depend significantly on the primary cosmic-ray model used.
-In Figure~\ref{fig:sunshadow_2007_to_2017_HGm} and \ref{fig:sunshadow_2007_to_2017_GH} (see appendix), the calculated passing probabilities and full shadow plots for the \textit{HGm} and \textit{GH} models for seasons 07/08 to 16/17 can be seen.
+In Figs.~\ref{fig:sunshadow_2007_to_2017_HGm} and \ref{fig:sunshadow_2007_to_2017_GH} (see appendix), the calculated passing probabilities and full shadow plots for the HGm and GH models for seasons 2007-08 through 2016-17 can be seen.